learn-co-curriculum/phase-4-rails-practice-challenge-cosmic-challenge/README.md

 ### GET /scientists/:id
 If the `Scientist` exists, return JSON data in the format below. **Note**: you will need to serialize the data for this response differently than for the `GET /scientists` route.
-Make sure to include an array of missions for each scientist.
+Make sure to include an array of planets for each scientist.

 ```json